lucarager/CS2-NetworkTools/NetworkTools.Mod/.docs/parameter-system-refactor.md

 - Auto-serialize via the parameter base class (no per-config Write/Read).
 - Bind handles to parameters by reference (eliminate `HandleKeys` and dispatch switches).
 - Keep the Burst execution path unchanged: snapshot parameters into a struct at job-schedule time.
+- Updates are granular: a single edit (slider drag, handle drag, mode change) pushes only the changed parameter, not a whole-config struct.
+No monolithic config serialization on every edit.
+- Support reset semantics: reset a single parameter to its declared default, and reset all parameters in a tool to defaults.

 ### Non-goals